managination/nod-forge-client/README.md

 see the documentation [here](https://github.com/digitalbazaar/forge)

-the package publishes a global variable `frg` which allows access to all forge functions
+This package adds a global `frg` variable to give access to the encryption, decryption and hashing functions from forge on the client.